Keep Hope Alive: In popular culture

 "Keep Hope Alive" is used in an early action sequence, and found on the soundtrack, for the movie The Replacement Killers.
 It is also heard in a disco scene in the 1995 film Species.
-It is used as the theme song for the TV show Third Watch.
+It is used as the theme song for the TV show Third Watch and is frequently heard on Ninja Warrior.
 The song is featured in the video games FIFA: Road to World Cup 98, Project Gotham Racing 4 and Motor Mayhem.
 A live version of the song is featured on the Family Values Tour 1999 CD.

 The Third Watch episode "True Love" as well as FIFA: Road to World Cup 98 also used their earlier song "Now Is the Time".

-"Keep Hope Alive" is a selectable song to play while aboard the Hollywood Rip Ride Rockit roller coaster at Universal Studios Florida in Orlando, Florida.
+"Keep Hope Alive" was a selectable song to play while aboard the Hollywood Rip Ride Rockit roller coaster at Universal Studios Florida in Orlando, Florida.

 It was the main theme for the now defunct brazilian Cyberscript IRC client, playing during startup.